 Stakeholders Involved in intranasal drugs and delivery domain

-There are 47 companies that are involved in developing close to 75.
+There are 47 companies that are involved in developing close to 75 intranasal drugs.
 Based on our research maximum number of players are located in North America (80%), followed by Europe and Asia-Pacific & RoW (5%, each).
 Small companies, as well as certain large pharmaceutical organizations, have demonstrated significant participation in this domain.
 Amongst the total intranasal therapeutics that are involved, more than 60% are in clinical stage followed by 24% in discovery / preclinical stage.
 Most of the drugs (55%) are small molecules.

 Maximum number of funding (USD 2,375 million) were reported in the year 2017.
 This was followed by USD 1,000 million, recorded in the year 2020.
 It is worth highlighting that maximum number of amount invested (USD 1,116 million) were for neurological disorders.
-Further, most of the funding reported by intranasal therapeutics and drug delivery systems domain were secondary offerings.
+Further, most of the funding reported by intranasal drugs and delivery systems domain were secondary offerings.
 Given the current trend, it can be inferred that investment from secondary offerings is a key enabler for the growth in this domain.

 The intranasal drugs and delivery systems market is anticipated to grow significantly, during 2022-2035

 Driven by a rich development pipeline and supported by financial assistance from public funding institutes, the nasal drug delivery market is anticipated to grow at a CAGR of over 21%, till 2035.
 It is worth mentioning that North America presently has the maximum share in the growth of intranasal drugs delivery systems market.

 For more details, you can also download the SAMPLE REPORT on nasal drug delivery systems by Roots Analysis.